-Emeritus Professor Norman Faull is the Chairman of the Lean Institute Africa and formerly a Professor of Business Administration at the Graduate School of Business, University of Cape Town.
+Emeritus Professor Norman Faull is the Chairman of the Lean Institute Africa, a Lean Executive Coach and formerly a Professor of Business Administration at the Graduate School of Business, University of Cape Town.
 He was among the first researchers in South Africa to introduce innovative manufacturing and supply chain improvement concepts, such as lean manufacturing, into the country.
-In recent years he has focussed on implementation of lean management in the South African public health system.
-He teaches on MBA and executive programmes at UCT and elsewhere.
+In recent years he has focused on implementation of lean management in the South African public health system although his experience spans across the mining, manufacturing and service sectors.
+He teaches on executive programmes at UCT and elsewhere.
 He continues to research the area of process improvement, with particular attention to large-scale systems.

-Samantha Allen is a Lean Six Sigma Black Belt and Prince 2 Project Practitioner.
-She has extensive experience in a variety of industries which include Healthcare, Pathology Services, Oil and Gas and Financial Services.
+Samantha Allen has extensive experience in a variety of industries which include Healthcare, Pathology Services, Oil and Gas and Financial Services.
 Samantha spent nearly a decade in the UK implementing Lean Methodology and Process Optimization for the National Health Service.
 Since returning to South Africa she has been working with a wide range of organizations in designing and implementing effective Lean programs to ensure institutionalization of process improvement.
 Samantha has a passion for training and skills development in Lean Management and is an accredited facilitator, assessor and moderator.
+She is a Lean Six Sigma Black Belt and Prince 2 Project Practitioner.